Quotient Category of a Multiring Category: Abstract

 \section{Abstract}

-The aim of this paper is to introduce a tensor structure for the quotient category of an abelian monoidal category with biexact tensor product in order to make the canonical funtor be a monoidal functor.
-In this tensor product, we prove that the quotient category of a multiring category (resp. a multitensor category) is still a multiring category (resp. a multitensor category).
+The aim of this paper is to introduce a tensor structure for the Serre quotient category of an abelian monoidal category with biexact tensor product to make the canonical functor a monoidal functor.
+In this tensor product, the Serre quotient category of a multiring category (resp. a multitensor category) by a two-sided Serre tensor-ideal is still a multiring category (resp. a multitensor category).
+Besides, a two-sided Serre tensor-ideal of a tensor category is always trivial.
+This result can be generalized to any tensor product.
+If the canonical functor is a monoidal functor, then the corresponding Serre subcategory of the tensor category is trivial.